TayyebaSadaq/Car-Insurance-System/README.md

 # 🚗 Car-Insurance-System
-This is a project from my second year - second semester in Application development The task was a innovative web portal that provides a dashboard to facilitate effective administration of client information.
+This is a project from my second year - second semester in Application development.
+The task was a innovative web portal that provides a dashboard to facilitate effective administration of client information.

 ## 🗃️ Interactive Data Management Dashboard